 Top list · Italy

-Top 100 Classical musics in Italy
+Top 100 Classical Musics in Italy

 This curated ranking covers the 100 largest classical musics in Italy, ordered by estimated audience size from Rascasse's anonymized search-behavior signals.
 Out of 163 classical musics tracked in Italy, the 100 ranked here account for the largest measured audience reach.
 Gioachino Rossini, Giuseppe Verdi and Giovanni Allevi lead the list with a combined estimated audience of 1.8M people.
 Across all 100 entries the average audience size is 92k, and the largest, Gioachino Rossini, reaches around 605k people in Italy.
 Audience size is the estimated number of unique people in Italy who actively engage with each classical music, derived from search demand signals.
 Rankings reflect search-behavior signals collected across Italy and are refreshed weekly.